KMKfw/kmk_firmware/docs/Getting_Started.md

 # Getting Started
 > Life was like a box of chocolates.
 You never know what you're gonna get.

 KMK is a keyboard focused layer that sits on top of [CircuitPython](https://circuitpython.org/).
 As such, it should work with most [boards that support CircuitPython](https://circuitpython.org/downloads).
-It is recommanded to use the last stable version (>5.0).
+It is best to use the last stable version (>5.0).
-Known working and recommanded devices can be found [here](Officially_Supported_Microcontrollers.md)
+Known working and recommended devices can be found [here](Officially_Supported_Microcontrollers.md)

 We are also providing a keyboard optimized version of CircuitPython (simplified to cope with memory limits of certain boards and with a selection of preinstalled relevant modules).If you're wondering why use KMKPython rather than barebone CircuitPython, we tried to compare both approaches [here](kmkpython_vs_circuitpython.md)